'Dismantle' systemic racism, UN urges | DW | 28.06.2021

 "Systemic racism needs a systemic response" to dismantle centuries of entrenched discrimination and violence, she said.

-Bachelet's report came just three days after former policeman Derek Chauvin was sentenced to over 22 and years in prison for murdering Floyd in Minneapolis in May 2020.
+Bachelet's report came just three days after former policeman Derek Chauvin was sentenced to more than 22 years in prison for murdering Floyd in Minneapolis in May 2020.

-Bachelet's report aims to speed up action by countries; hold law enforcement officials accountable for human rights violations; ensure representation of Black people; and confront the history of racism.

-It seeks a "transformative" approach to address its continued impact today, hoping to build on momentum around the recent worldwide scrutiny about racism.
+It seeks a "transformative" approach to address its continued impact today, hoping to build on momentum around the recent worldwide scrutiny of racism in the wake of Floyd's murder.

 "There is today a momentous opportunity to achieve a turning point for racial equality and justice,'' the report said.